-Homophily The principle of homophily [15] suggests that users with similar characteristics (e.g., social status, age) tend to associate with each other.
+Homophily.
+The principle of homophily [Lazarsfeld and Merton 1954] suggests that users with similar characteristics (e.g., social status, age) tend to associate with each other.
 In particular, we study two kinds of homophilies on the Twitter network: link homophily and status homophily.
-For the link homophily, we test whether users who share common links (followers or followees) will have a tendency to associate with each other.
-Figure 2 clearly shows that the probability of two users following back each other when they share common neighbors is much higher than usual.
-When the number of common neighbors with two way relationships increases to 3, the likelihood of two users following back each other also triples.
+For the link homophily, we test whether two users who share common links (followers or followees) will have a tendency to associate with each other.
+Figure 3 clearly shows that the probability of two users following back each other when they share common neighbors is much higher than usual.
+When the number of common neighbors with two-way relationships increases to 3, the likelihood of two users following back each other also triples.
 The effect is more pronounced when the number increases to 10.
-But it is worth noting that this only works for two-way (reciprocal) relationships and does not hold for the one-way (parasocial) relationship (as indicated in Figure 2).
+But it is worth noting that this only works for reciprocal relationships and does not hold for the parasocial relationship (as indicated in Figure 3).